Jazz Appreciation Month: Ella Fitzgerald and Women in Jazz

 “She was the best there ever was.
 Amongst all of us who sing, she was the best.”

 Jazz Appreciation Month (JAM) was created by the National Museum of American History back in 2002 to celebrate the extraordinary heritage and history of jazz.
-Each year the museum picks a major musician to commemorate.
-This year honors Ella Fitzgerald, who would have turned 100 this month, and JAM programs will shine a spotlight on women in jazz.
+Each year the museum picks a theme and a major musician to commemorate.
+This Closer Reading honors Ella Fitzgerald and women in jazz, while also providing resources for integrating jazz, music, and history across humanities classrooms.

 Ella Fitzgerald (1917-1996), known simply as “Ella,” was widely regarded as “the First Lady of Song” and is considered one of the greatest singers of the 20th century.